deseretbook/hashformer/README.md

 Hash Mash provides a simple, Ruby Hash-based way of transforming data from one format to another.
 It's vaguely like XSLT, but way less complicated and way more Ruby.
-It can also integrate with [Classy Hash](https://github.com/deseretbook/classy_hash) (TODO).
+It can also help verify your transformations by validating input and output data using [Classy Hash](https://github.com/deseretbook/classy_hash).

 You specify Hash to Hash transformations using a Hash with a list of output keys, input keys, and transformations, and Hash Mash will convert your data into the format you specify.

 ### Examples

-TODO: Need to write the code and tests

 #### Simple example